 TOFWERK, Thun, Switzerland

 Law enforcement agencies require tools to quickly and safely identify explosives and residues.
 One such compound is the explosive triacetone triperoxide (TATP), which has been used in several high-profile terrorist attacks and is of particular interest to law enforcement agencies.
 Chemical ionization mass spectrometry (CI-MS) is a sensitive, real-time gas-phase analysis technique that is well equipped to detect a variety of explosives at trace levels.
-CI-MS, as implemented with the TOFWERK Vocus CI-TOF mass spectrometer, can measure molecules with a wide range of chemical properties and vapor pressures.
+CI-MS, as implemented with the TOFWERK Vocus TOF mass spectrometer, can measure molecules with a wide range of chemical properties and vapor pressures.
 Ambient air is introduced directly into the chemical ionization region of the Vocus, and the generated ions are robustly detected by the TOF mass analyzer, leading to extremely fast response times with no sample preparation.

 Realtime Detection of Trace Triacetone Triperoxide (TATP)

 In close proximity sampling, time response and sensitivity are critical for high-speed screening.
-The Vocus CI-TOF can measure multiple times per second and has response times of fractions of a second for many organic compounds.
+The Vocus TOF mass spectrometer can measure multiple times per second and has response times of fractions of a second for many organic compounds.
 Figure 1 shows the real-time, fast detection of TATP.
 A subject carrying a canine training aid (a small, highly dilute sample of TATP) walked several times in front of the Vocus detector at a 2-meter distance.
 Direction of the plume towards the inlet ensured reliable detection.
 Each passage is immediately visible in the monitored, TATP-specific ion as a sharp spike with a width of a few seconds.
 The sensitive, rapid response measurement of TATP in plumes is realized even with only trace emissions of TATP, making this detector suitable for mobile platforms.

 Sensitive Detection of Low-Volatility Explosives